mr-forty-seven/port/content/authors/admin/_index.md

 I'm currently working on self hosted home server project with various open-source applications that i use everyday and not rely on big companies with my data.

 My aim is to take control of my privacy, security and data by using as many open sources software as i can and self-hosted them by myself at home or on a remote private server.
-I plan on doing this on the go over the next 1-2 years while learning various things like setting up home-lab, Pihole, Pfsense, VPN to access from outside, Nextcloud file sync & share, FreeNAS on single server with nested virtualization and using docker containers.
+I plan on doing this on the go over the next 1-2 years while learning various things like setting up home-lab, Pihole, Pfsense, VPN to access from outside, Nextcloud file sync & share, FreeNAS on single server with nested virtualization (cuz hardware ain't cheap :P ) and using docker containers.

 I will be linking all the projects below to blog post with detailed setup later on.